 Christendom’s tune has largely been

 abstract, theoretical, ethereal, and “up there and after life.”

 For those who have fussed with worldview before, you’ll immediately recognise the dissonance.
-This is, of course, the classic clash between Hebrew worldview and Greek philosophy.
+This is, of course, the classic clash between the Hebrew worldview and Greek philosophy.

 What is Hebrew Thinking?